Faculty Short Biographies Department of History

 Professor Dauverd is a historian of early modern Europe specializing in the Renaissance and the Mediterranean.
 Her research focuses on socio-cultural relations between Spain and Italy during the early modern era (1450-1650).
 Her first book, Imperial Ambition in the Early Modern Mediterranean: Genoese Merchants and the Spanish Crown (Cambridge University Press, NY 2014) examines the role of the Genoese trade diaspora in southern Italy in the context of the Spanish-Habsburg expansion in the Mediterranean Sea.
 Dauverd teaches courses on the Renaissance, the Mediterranean, Golden Age Spain, early modern Europe, and world history.
 She is a board Member of the Mediterranean Studies group at CU Boulder.
-Her new book manuscript entitled Spanish Religious Culture in southern Italy during the Renaissance investigates the interface between imperialism and religion through an analysis of ethnic minorities, religious processions, and charitable institutions.
+Her new book manuscript entitled Spanish Religious Politics in southern Italy: Ceremonies, Charities, Communities investigates the interface between imperialism and religion through an analysis of religious minorities, processions, and charitable institutions.
 She can be reached at Celine.Dauverd at Colorado.EDU

 Elizabeth Fenn (Ph.D.
 Yale University; Associate Professor & Chair of the Department of History)

 Professor Fenn's field of study is the early American West, focusing on epidemic disease, Native American, and environmental history.
 Her aim is to develop a continent-wide analysis that incorporates Native Americans as well as African, British, Spanish, French, Dutch, and Russian colonizers into a narrative that reflects the demographic and geographic realities of the early contact era.
 Her 2001 book Pox Americana: The Great Smallpox Epidemic of 1775-82 (Hill and Wang), unearthed the devastating effects of a terrible smallpox epidemic that coursed across the North American continent during the years of the American Revolution.
 Her current book project, Encounters at the Heart of the World: A History of the Mandan People (Hill and Wang, forthcoming), analyzes the experience of North Dakota's Mandan Indians from 1100 to 1845.
 Fenn is now at work on an expansive biography of Sakagawea, using her life story to illuminate the wider history of the northern plains and Rockies.
 Fenn is also the coauthor, with Peter H. Wood, of Natives and Newcomers: The Way We Lived in North Carolina before 1770, a popular history of early North Carolina which appeared in 1983.
 She can be reached at Elizabeth.Fenn at Colorado.EDU

 Robert Ferry (Ph.D., University of Minnesota, Associate Professor)